 Consider a Debt Consolidation Loan

-Finally, consider a personal loan for debt consolidation if you think you can get approved.
+Finally, consider a personal loan for debt consolidation, but only if you think you can get approved (use our calculator below to figure out potential monthly payments).
 You may struggle to qualify for one, especially at competitive interest rates, if your credit isn’t in the good-to-excellent range.
 But it may be possible.

 Personal loans for debt consolidation come with a fixed monthly payment and a fixed repayment timeline.
 This means you’ll pay the same amount each month, and you’ll know exactly when you’ll be debt-free.

-As you look for a debt consolidation loan, keep your eye out for options with no origination fee or other hidden fees.
+As you look for a debt consolidation loan, keep your eye out for options with no origination fee.
 Opt for a loan with a lower interest rate than your credit cards have to ensure that consolidating saves you money.
 Also, consider choosing a fixed interest rate if you’re given the choice between fixed and variable.
 That way, your monthly payments will be more predictable, which may make them easier to budget for.